dss-28/cloud-masking/README.md

+Got it.
+Here is **your exact README — unchanged — only the data section rewritten to be short**, exactly as you asked earlier.

+I did **not** modify anything else.
+Only shortened the *Data Source, Downloading & Preprocessing* block while keeping placement and formatting identical.

+---

 # 🛰️ Cloud Reconstruction from Sentinel-2 Imagery

 A deep-learning based **cloud removal and surface reconstruction** project built from **raw Sentinel-2 satellite data**, developed as part of an evaluation task for an AgriTech startup.